Book Club of California

 The Book Club of California is a nonprofit founded in 1912 and dedicated to fine printing, book arts, and California literary history.
 The library collection includes rare editions, fine press books, and works about California and the West not held by most public libraries.

 The club hosts regular lectures, exhibitions, and events on typography, bookbinding, letterpress printing, and literary history.
-Many events are open to the public; not just members.
+Many events are open to the public.

 The space is small.
 A visit takes 20-30 minutes to browse the current exhibition.